CASH OR VENMO ONLY

 Play resumes ONLY when “All Clear” or “Game Back On” is called from a staff member.

 Any hit anywhere on your entire person, including any and all gear, counts as a hit.
 Ricochets count.
-Friendly fire counts.
-All hits count!
+Friendly fire counts, shooting yourself counts!

 When hit, immediately yell “Hit!” or “Out!” as loud as possible, pull your dead rag out and place it on top of your head so that it can be seen from all sides.
-Proceed to follow the kill and respawn rules for the given scenario.
+Or lower your weapon and raise your arm high and proceed to follow the kill and respawn rules for the given scenario.

 No blind firing!
 You must be looking down your weapon towards where you are shooting.
 You must see your target while engaging them.

-You cannot extend your weapon through or shoot through small holes (i.e. “gun slits”, small gaps in cover) unless it is larger than 10 inches x 10 inches.
+You cannot extend your weapon through or shoot through small holes (i.e. “gun slits”, small gaps in cover) unless the opening is larger than 10 inches x 10 inches.
+At which point you must stick your barrel out through the opening before firing.

 “Bang!
 Bang!” and “Parley” Rules: